me holding a beautiful bunch of red bananas - avocados bananas puerto rico

 baby, apple, and red bananas!

 What’s amazing to me is that all this (and much more!) is produced by the land without ANY human effort required.
 In general, there’s no need to water, fertilize, or apply pesticides.
 These plants just thrive here.
 The biggest challenge is harvesting some of the fruit that is very high or accessing trees that are perched on impossibly steep hillsides.
-We love the comfort and convenience of our condo, but I could definitely see us getting a little finca like this of our own at some point in the future.
+While I love the comfort and convenience of my condo, I could definitely potentially see a little finca like this of my own at some point in the future.

-I included Holly’s delicious Chocolate Avocado Pudding recipe and videos we took during our stay below:
+Chocolate avocado pudding recipe and videos taken during my stay below:

 Chocolate Avocado Pudding